jcb0152/Kattis-problems/README.md

 # Kattis-AU-qualifier
-Uploading my solutions to the Kattis problems for the 2023 Auburn ICPC qualifier competition
+Uploading my solutions to the Kattis problems for a mock competition at Auburn

 # Problems: